tristanvdb/fakeacc/README.md

 ## Content

-FakeACC is a demo project with many modules:
+TileK is a demo project with many modules:
- * FakeACC compiler based on modules:
+ * TileK compiler based on modules:
     * DLX: Frontend/Midend for directives
     * MFB: Midend handles header and source files
     * MDCG: Midend provides models for code generation